ziraserrano/portfolio2022/README.md

-# My Awesome Project
-Write a short sentence or two about this project and what it does.
+# Zira's Portfolio 2022
+Welcome to my first portfolio that will showcase my work throughout my journey of learning how to code!
+I am super excited to finally have an easier way to show my work to future employers, as well as connect with others in tech and those just beginning their journey in learning how to code.

 Be sure to include a link and a screenshot (we're front end devs so we can actually see our work!).

 **Link to project:** http://recruiters-love-seeing-live-demos.com/